Boundless Game Rules (SRD)

 - 0 Hits: Your character fails their action and there is a cost.

-PUSH: After a Check, you may reroll all Misses by having your character push themselves.
-As a result, they add a new “Fatigued” Condition to one of their Slots.
+PUSH: After a Check, you may have your character push themselves, rerolling all Misses.
+You must then add a new “Fatigued” Condition to one of your character’s Slots.

 Damage & Critical Saves

-When your character takes Damage, they lose that many Hit Points.
-When they reach 0 Hit Points, make a Critical Save by rolling a number of dice equal to the most relevant Attribute score.
-Use Strength for physical attacks or Willpower for mental ones.
+When a threat harms your character, they lose a number of Hit Points equal to the Damage dealt or suffer a new Condition.
+When they reach 0 Hit Points, or when all their Slots are filled by Conditions, make a Critical Save by rolling a number of dice equal to the most relevant Attribute score to determine whether they stay standing or fall.

 - 1+ Hits: Your character is wounded but endures.

-- 0 Hits: Your character is out of action.
-They will perish unless helped soon.
-If stabilized, they wake after a long rest with all missing Hit Points restored.
+- 0 Hits: Your character is taken out and dying.
+If helped in time, they wake after a Long Rest with all Hit Points restored.

 After the roll, reduce your character’s Attribute score by 1 for every Miss, up to a maximum of 2.

-Attribute scores cannot drop below 0.
-Taking Damage while at 0 Hit Points triggers another Critical Save.
+— Attribute scores cannot go below 0.
+Taking Damage while at 0 Hit Points, or suffering a new Condition while all Slots are filled by Conditions, triggers another Critical Save.

 Position